NunoAlexandre/nunoalexandre.github.io/zabout.md

 I enjoy learning different languages and different paradigms.
 The experience of learning to think about code in a total different way is very enriching and I advise it to every developer.

+### A blog as a notebook

+Aside from my job I keep a certain study discipline of some hours a week where I keep learning.
+As Uncle Bob Martin says in his book “The Clean Coder”, the 8h hours of work must be performance time rather than learning time; to practice and to learn must be our own duty and responsibility to do outside the work time.

+Hopefully what I will be posting here can be a useful resource to someone, giving some direction or inspiration to develop beautiful and well-thought code through examples on how to improve bad code or how to think about code in different ways.

 ### Some background